 New Hampshire Business Corporation Act, Chapter 293-A

-You should also keep in mind that even if the state does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+You should also keep in mind that even if a New Hampshire Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.

 New Hampshire tends to keep fees for LLCs and corporations the same.
-If you have Foreign Qualification for a company in New Hampshire, you will be required to file an annual report in order to keep your company in good standing status with the state.
+If your company has a New Hampshire Foreign Qualification, you will be required to file an annual report in order to keep your company in good standing status with the state.
 The annual renewal fee for both LLCs and corporations is $100.